Understanding Transformer Memorization Recall Through Idioms: Introduction

 \section{Introduction}

-Transformer language models (LMs) memorize instances from their training data \citep{carlini2021extracting, zhang2021counterfactual}, and evidence is building that such memorization is an important precondition for their predictive abilities \citep{lee-etal-2022-deduplicating,feldman2020does,feldman2020neural}.
+Transformer language models (LMs) memorize instances from their training data \citep{carlini2021extracting, zhang2021counterfactual}, and evidence is building that such memorization is an important precondition for their predictive abilities \citep{lee-etal-2022-deduplicating,feldman2020does,feldman2020neural,raunak-etal-2021-curious,Raunak2022FindingME}.
 Still, it is unknown when models decide to output memorized sequences, and how these sequences are being retrieved internally from memory.
 Current methods for analyzing memorization~\citep{feldman2020neural,zhang2021counterfactual,carlini2022quantifying} use definitions that are based on models performance, which changes between models and often also between training runs.
 Moreover, these methods study memorization behavior in terms of the model's ``black-box'' behavior rather than deriving a behavioral profile of memory recall itself.

 Our first contributions are to provide a definition and construct a dataset that allows probing memorization recall in LMs.
-We define a set of criteria for identifying memorized sequences that does not depend on model behavior:\footnote{Literature often purports to ``define memorization'', resulting in a multitude of technical definitions with subtle differences, although we would expect this concept to be consistent and intuitive.
+We define a set of criteria for identifying memorized sequences that do not depend on model behavior:\footnote{Literature often purports to ``define memorization'', resulting in a multitude of technical definitions with subtle differences, although we would expect this concept to be consistent and intuitive.
 Thus, instead of explicitly defining ``memorization'', we will define \emph{sufficient criteria} for detecting memorized instances.} sequences that have a single plausible completion that is independent of context and can be inferred only given the entire sequence.
-We show that many idioms (e.g. ``in one ear and out the other'') fulfill these conditions, allowing us to probe and analyze memorization behavior.
+We show that many idioms (e.g., ``play it by ear'') fulfill these conditions, allowing us to probe and analyze memorization behavior.
 Furthermore, we construct a dataset of such English idioms, dubbed \idiomem{}, and release it publicly for the research community.

-Next, to analyze memory recall behavior, we compare the construction process of predictions that involve memory recall with those that do not.
-To this end, we adopt a view of the transformer inference pass as a gradual refinement of the output probability distribution \citep{geva-etal-2021-transformer,anthropic}.
-Concretely, the token representation at any layer is interpreted as a ``hidden'' probability distribution over the output vocabulary \citep{geva2022transformer}.
-This interpretation allows to track the prediction across layers in the evolving distribution.